Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/soloid.md

 ## Integration with SoloID

-The integration with SoloID is straightforward
+The integration with SoloID is straightforward and standard OIDC

 ## Supported OIDC parameters